Skip to content

 schema search_results {

-query = str
+query = string

-results = list[str]
+results = list[string]

-metadata = map[str]
+metadata = map[string]

 }